mrmcshane/40K-Map/README.md

 # 40K Map
-3D interactive map of the imperium based on the work of gbiobob/ED3D-Galaxy-Map.
+3D interactive map of the imperium based on the brilliant work of gbiobob/ED3D-Galaxy-Map.

 ## Demo
 * [40K Map](http://map.ns1.ovh/)